zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/1-introduction-to-soa.md

 Oracle SOA suite is is a comprehensive, standards-based software suite to build, deploy and manage integration following the concepts of service-oriented architecture(SOA).
 The components of the suite benefit from consistent tooling, a single deployment and management model, end-to-end security and unified metadata management you can skip this module and go straight to Module 2 by clicking the navigation menu icon, in the upper-left corner of the header.

-## What is SOA - Service Orientated Architecture?
+## What is SOA?
-SOA is is a style of software design where services are provided to the other components by application components, through a communication protocol over a network.
+SOA, Service Orientated Architecture is is a style of an enterprise IT design where services are provided to the other components by application components, through a communication protocol over a network.
 A SOA service is a discrete unit of functionality that can be accessed remotely and acted upon and updated independently, such as retrieving a credit card statement online.
 SOA is also intended to be independent of vendors, products and technologies

 ## About Oracle SOA platform
 Oracle SOA Suite provides easy-to-use, reusable, and unified application development tooling and life cycle management support to further reduce development and maintenance costs and complexity.
 Businesses can improve efficiency and agility through rules-driven, process connectivity and automation with Oracle SOA Suite.